15 Ways To Get Good-Quality Sleep (Even If You Aren't Getting Enough)

 Stick to a consistent sleep schedule.

-Consistency is an important component of good sleep, and research has shown that irregular bedtimes can negatively affect the quality of your rest.
-The regularity of your sleep/wake patterns matters to your overall rest and the benefits you reap from your sleep time.
+Consistency is an important component of good sleep, and research has shown that irregular bedtimes17 can negatively affect the quality of your rest.
+The regularity of your sleep/wake patterns matters to your overall rest18 and the benefits you reap from your sleep time.

 So as much as possible, try to stick to the same bedtimes and wake-up times—even on the weekends.